AnoukSmet/Casa-Pedra-Nobre/README.md

 <a></a>

 ## Testing
-Testing of this site can be found [here](https://github.com/AnoukSmet/casa-pedra-nobre/blob/master/testing.md) in a seperate file
+Testing of this site can be found [here](https://github.com/AnoukSmet/casa-pedra-nobre/blob/master/testing.md) in a separate file

 ## Bugs
-Bugs of this site can be found [here](https://github.com/AnoukSmet/casa-pedra-nobre/blob/master/bugs.md) in a seperate file
+Bugs of this site can be found [here](https://github.com/AnoukSmet/casa-pedra-nobre/blob/master/bugs.md) in a separate file

 ## **Deployment**